When to check transits — and when not to

 “Am I trying to understand timing —

-That answer often tells you whether to look, or to pause.
+The answer often tells you whether it is a good moment to look, or to pause.

 The real value of transits